paypal/nemo-runner/README.md

     return nemo.driver.get(nemo.data.url);//runs once with paypal.com, once with paypal.fr
 });
 ```

 #### Parallel reporting

-Since the stdout output is coming to the parent process as it happens, it is most useful to incorporate a reporter which
-can output a separate file per parallel instance.
-Try using "mochawesome" for that.
-You will find that nemo-runner is
-already set up to use mochawesome reports and give them an appropriate filename.
-[Please have a look at the nemo-example-app
-for a full example using "mochawesome"](https://github.com/paypal/nemo-example-app/blob/nemo-3-alpha/test/functional/config/profiles.json).
+Using a reporter which gives file output will be the most beneficial. `nemo-runner` comes out of the box, ready to use `mochawesome` or `xunit` for outputting a report per parallel instance.

 ### Mocha options